abhidsm/emacs-dotfiles/README.markdown

 loading, so if you've having trouble loading it, make sure that file is not present.

+**If you are facing any errors with rinari do the following steps**:

+1. package install jump
+2. Do the changes mentioined in [this link](https://github.com/vhallac/rinari/commit/cb7360770a20d022a7851375d691ab53f45489f0)

 ## Structure

 The init.el file is where everything begins.
 It's the first file to